repied/repied.github.io/paliers/README.md

 ### Divers
 2014 M. Dugrenot, J. Gallien [IANTD](https://www.iantdbenelux.com/fr/home) in [Quel Trimix pour quelle plongée : exemples et explications de protocoles.](./media/Protocoles-De_saturation.pdf)
->- pour une plongée à l'air ou au Nx, on peut utiliser un profil Bühlmann pur ou bien utiliser des GF 80/80 s'il s'agit d'une plongée engagée.
+>- for an air of nitrox dive, one can use a pure Bühlmann profile or GF GF 80/80 if the dive is "committed" ('engagée' in French)

 2018 R. Devanney in [Decompression Theory course](https://www.tdisdi.com/tdi-diver-news/decompression-theory-pt-4/) for [Technical Diving International](https://en.wikipedia.org/wiki/Technical_Diving_International)
 >- To be clear, no-one knows what the optimal ascent profile should be for decompression dives.
 If GFs are the best approach, we don’t know what the best settings should be.
 Research does suggest that starting your deco shallower than as dictated by bubble models may create lower VGE counts, but how much shallower is not an answer anyone currently has.